ChulhoonJang/avm_dataset/README.md

 ## Description of *SS*(Semantic Segmentation) dataset

-This dataset contains 6414 camera images at a resolution of $320 \times 160$ pixels.
+This dataset contains 6414 camera images at a resolution of 320 x 160 pixels.
 There are four categories: free space, marker, vehicle, and other objects.
 For each image, a corresponding ground truth image is composed of four color annotations to distinguish different classes.

 dataset name: *AVM6414* ([download](https://drive.google.com/drive/folders/0BylKEIPbxlTtbUtHbjdhV2JLSGM?usp=sharing))